networkoptix/nx_open/vms/client/nx_vms_client_desktop/src/nx/vms/client/desktop/event_search/models/readme.md

 All data models are context-aware classes that connect to signals of various client components and update data accordingly.

+Item models may depend on *QtCore* and *QtGui* modules.
+From *QtWidgets* they can use only QMenu and QAction, as currently they return an item menu data (Qn::ContextMenuRole) as a shared pointer to QMenu.
+In the future it might be refactored to completely remove *QtWidgets* dependency.

 [SystemHealthListModel]: @ref nx::vms::client::desktop::SystemHealthListModel
 [ProgressListModel]: @ref nx::vms::client::desktop::ProgressListModel
 [EventListModel]: @ref nx::vms::client::desktop::EventListModel